 (6) A representative from any state, local, or federal agency having jurisdiction of an auction related matter.

-(D) An approved school is prohibited from hiring or retaining in its employ an instructor who:
+(C) An auction school is prohibited from hiring or retaining in its employ an instructor who:

 (2) In the past ten years, has been convicted of a crime involving theft, fraud, or moral turpitude or a crime which has a direct bearing on the individual's ability to competently instruct, including, but not limited to, violations of auction laws and regulations or abuse of fiduciary responsibilities.